behaviors and factors that can earn a few hours - breaking latest news - Breaking Latest News

 The most feared and unfortunately the most probable scenario is that of suffocation.
 What happens to the body in the previous phases and what are the variables to calculate in this case?

-Could it be a situation in quotes better because a person, instead of gasping to death from suffocation, could fall asleep?
+Could it be a situation in quotation marks “better” because a person, instead of gasping to death from suffocation, could fall asleep?

-In these crucial hours, simplifying a picture of which we have no details and which we can only hypothesize, passengers should not eat, stay very calm, try to cool off at the right moment and cross their fingers hoping to gain a few hours that will allow rescuers to find them .
-There have already been cases of people found in avalanches or drowned who were revived once saved, precisely because the cold had protected them, concludes Cerri.
+In these crucial hours, simplifying a picture of which we have no details and which we can only hypothesize, the passengers should not eat, stay very calm, try to cool off at the right moment «and cross your fingers hoping to gain a few hours that will allow rescuers to find them.
+There have already been cases of people found in avalanches or drowned who were revived once saved, precisely because the cold had protected them,” concludes Cerri.